-Nanotechnology is opening a universe of new possibilities, Markwalter says.
+Nanotechnology is opening a universe of new possibilities, Markwalter said.

 “It’s almost magical.
-They get better, faster, cheaper and use less power,” he says.
+They get better, faster, cheaper and use less power,” he said.

-Markwalter says UC professor Wagner’s research is exciting because it shows promise in using optical switches to address a bottleneck in data transmission that occurs whenever you try to store or remove data.
+Markwalter said UC professor Wagner’s research is exciting because it shows promise in using optical switches to address a bottleneck in data transmission that occurs whenever you try to store or remove data.

-“It’s really a breakthrough area to merge the semiconductor world and the optical world,” Markwalter says. “[Wagner’s] working at the intersection of fiber optics and photonics.”
+“It’s really a breakthrough area to merge the semiconductor world and the optical world,” Markwalter said. “[Wagner’s] working at the intersection of fiber optics and photonics.”

-But even nanotechnology has its limits, Smith says.
+But even nanotechnology has its limits, Smith said.

 UC graduate student Fatemesadat Mohammadi and Associate Physics Professor Hans-Peter Wagner fire laser pulses at semiconductor nanowires to excite electrons (called excitons) that potentially serve as an energy pump to guide plasmon waves over a coated metal film just a few nanometers thick without losing power, a nettlesome physical property called resistivity

 They measure the resulting luminescence of the nanowire to observe how light couples to the metal film.
 By sending light over a metal film, a process called plasmonic waveguiding, researchers one day could transmit data with light at the nano level.